 Leadpages blocks parameters with the prefix

-utm_ from being forwarded into the URL of a pop-up inside a page.
+utm_ from being forwarded into the URL of a form inside a page.
 This is in order to not skew Google Analytics.
 While we block the parameters from being added to the URL of a pop-up, we do not block them outright.

 As such, it is possible to use parameters containing the

 utm_ prefix and they will be tracked as expected within Google Analytics.

 If you want to pass URL parameters from a page into a pop-up so that they are sent through to an integration – like Drip or Mailchimp – you’ll need to create parameters that do not include the prefix

 utm_medium=email were used, these will function and tell Google Analytics that someone has visited the intended page via the URL.
 If you wanted to track this data in Mailchimp, you would need to create fields inside of Mailchimp called Lead Source and Lead Medium, configure them as hidden fields inside of your pop-up, and then configure their URL mapping to equal lead_source and lead_medum, respectively.

 When sending out that URL for an ad or email to access the page, both the Google Analytics parameters and the parameters to be passed to Mailchimp would be used, as seen in the example below.